 There are a number of techniques gardeners can use to improve their gardening soil, each beneficial to itself but providing the greatest improvement when used in combination with each other.

-This collection covers some of the simplest ways to help you in having a rich and a vibrant garden.
+This collection covers some of the simplest ways to help you in having a rich and vibrant garden.
 Here are some recipes to superpower your plant growth within a very short period.

 1. Apply Homemade Fish Emulsion Fertilizer

-Applying homemade fish emulsion fertilizer is one of the way to make your vegetable garden productive within a short period.
+Applying fish emulsion fertilizer for vegetables is one of the ways to make your vegetable garden productive within a short period.

 The fish emulsion fertilizer gives the plant the right organic matter nutriment they need for them to grow strong and healthy.
 It also acts as a bug repellent.

 Although extracting this fertilizer is laborious, it is very easy and economical to use it once you have placed it in bottles.

 The fish emulsion contains a lot of oil, making the fertilizer to be viscous.